ohkawatks/synthesijer_ip/README.md

 - https://github.com/synthesijer

 ## How to build
 To build IP, cd into the ip project dir and make.
-For example, in the case of building aftrans (Affine Transform),
+For example, in the case of building "gray" (Gray filter),

-    % cd aftrans
+    % cd gray
     % make

 To make tarball,